chetmurthy/sandbox-public/camlp5/qast.md

 pretty faithful re-implementation and mechanization of the paper of Filliatre and Conchon:
 [Type-Safe Modular Hash-Consing](https://www.lri.fr/~filliatr/ftp/publis/hash-consing2.pdf).
+All errors are mine, though.

+TL;DR This post describes how, starting with an AST type and a parser for it, we can more-or-less automatically generate

+* hash-consed versions of the AST,
+* functions back-and-forth,
-TL;DR This post describes how, starting with an AST type and a parser for it, we can more-or-less automatically generate hash-consed versions of the AST, functions back-and-forth, and surface-syntax "quotation" expanders for both types, so that code doesn't need to manipulate the AST directly, but can instead use the surface syntax (hence being more-or-less indifferent to whether it's applied to the original or hashconsed version of the AST).
+* and surface-syntax "quotation" expanders for both types

+so that code doesn't need to manipulate the AST directly, but can instead use the surface syntax (hence being more-or-less indifferent to whether it's applied to the original or hashconsed version of the AST).

 All of the code discussed here is available on github at: `camlp5`, `camlp5/pa_ppx`, `camlp5/pa_ppx_{migrate,hashcons,q_ast}`.
 The